junegunn/fzf/ADVANCED.md

 -----------

 fzf can run long-running preview commands and render partial results before completion.
-And when you specify `:follow` flag in `--preview-window` option, fzf will "`tail -f`" the result, automatically scrolling to the bottom.
+And when you specify `follow` flag in `--preview-window` option, fzf will "`tail -f`" the result, automatically scrolling to the bottom.

 ```bash